mjotangi/Testable-PGx-Genes_Database/README.md

 Column Name        | Description
 -----------        | -----------
-Gene	           | Name of the pharmacogenomic gene Genotype(s)	       | Combination of genotypes to be tested (e.g., GG, GT, TT) Therapeutic Area(s)| List of therapeutic areas relevant to the genotype Drug(s)	           | Drugs associated with the gene and genotype
+Gene	           | Name of the pharmacogenomic gene Genotype(s)	       | Genotypes to be tested Therapeutic Area(s)| List of therapeutic areas relevant to the drugs Drug(s)	           | Drugs associated with the gene and genotype

 Drugs with no pharmacogenomic clinical action are excluded from the output.